The things about the US that left a German exchange student feeling confused

 Whenever I’d get into debates with my friends, they would eventually shoot me down, saying ”Well, at least we didn’t exterminate all the Jews.”

-But not only that: the patriotism was often coupled with down-right oblivion about everything beyond US borders.
-The global blindness mostly showed in history class.
-One time, while discussing the Second World War in a US history lesson, a girl in one of the back rows raised her hand and asked: “So is Europe a place in Germany?”
+But not only that: the patriotism was often coupled with an ignorance about anything beyond the US borders.

+This global blind spot mostly showed in history class.
+One time, while discussing the Second World War, a girl in one of the back rows raised her hand and asked: “So is Europe a place in Germany?”

 Nothing could have prepared me for the horror of a year without German baking.

 I was used to crunchy-crusted, whole wheat German bread, so American white bread always left a gaping hole in my stomach.
 Desperate to fill the void, I developed a dangerous dependence on Reese's and chocolate-covered potato chips.